Prafulla Chaki: Revolutionary activities

-The Muzaffarpur killing
+Muzaffarpur killing

 Khudiram and Prafulla watched the usual movements of Kingsford and prepared a plan to kill him.
-On the evening of 30 April 1908, the duo was waiting in front of the gate of European Club for Kingsford's carriage to arrive.
+On the evening of 30 April 1908, the duo was waiting in front of the gate of the European Club for Kingsford's carriage to arrive.
 When a vehicle came out of the gate, a bomb was thrown into the carriage.
 There was a mistake towards identification by them, as the vehicle was carrying the daughter and the wife of a local congressman.
 Both were killed by the bomb, and the revolutionaries fled.